Starter Web¶

 The authorization is done by the Open Policy Agent.
 It can be

-configured with opa.
+configured with opa. configuration properties.

 Requests to the Open Policy Agent